bestHenryJ/antra_projects/Chrome River INVOICE.md

   - create queue between orderService and invoiceService: After orderService generate a order and send a message to queue(topic 1), invoiceServie will fetch a message and process message from queue according to its processing ability.
   - create queue between invoiceService and paymentService: After invoiceService generate a invoice and send a message to queue(topic 2), paymentServie will fetch a message and process payment from queue.
 ## biggest challenge(technical challenge)
+- Implement microservice component automate is kind of difficult.
+For each component we must follow the stages of Build, Deploy and, Monitor.
+Debugging is difficult to find out each service for an error.
+It is essential to maintain centralized logging and dashboards to debug problems.
 ## Aws
 - S3: store bulk product photo or video in S3.
 - RDS: deploy MySQL database in RDS.